rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

     of Bitcoin hashing -- the point
     is *proof of work*.

-The output set of a hash function can be small (useful for data indexing) or extremely large (useful for cryptography).
+The output set of a hash function
+ (that is, the set of all possible outputs) can be small (useful for data indexing) or extremely large (useful for cryptography).
 Bitcoin mining uses